Otto Weininger: Weininger and the Nazis

 Isolated parts of Weininger's writings were used by Nazi propaganda, despite the fact that Weininger actively argued against the ideas of race that came to be identified with the Nazis.
 In his private conversations, Hitler recalled a remark his mentor Dietrich Eckart made about Weininger: "I only knew one decent Jew and he committed suicide on the day when he realized that the Jew lives upon the decay of peoples...."

-In the chapter titled "Judaism" in his book Sex and Character Weininger writes:

-The Jewish race has been chosen by me as a subject of discussion, because, as will be shown, it presents the gravest and most formidable difficulties for my views.

-I must, however, make clear what I mean by Judaism; I mean neither a race nor a people nor a recognised creed.
-I think of it as a tendency of the mind, as a psychological constitution which is a possibility for all mankind, but which has become actual in the most conspicuous fashion only amongst the Jews.
-Antisemitism itself will confirm my point of view.

-Thus the fact is explained that the bitterest Antisemites are to be found amongst the Jews themselves.